-When you create a listing on eBay, you have to complete the form, providing all the details about what you're selling.
+When you create a listing on eBay, it's important to complete the form, providing all the details about what you're selling.
 Blank or placeholder listings aren't allowed.

 Blank or placeholder listings, including:

-Listings that are created to take advantage of temporary discount on eBay listing fees
+Incomplete listings that are created to take advantage of a temporary discount on eBay listing fees.

-A test listing can come in handy if you want to check your listing before posting it for everyone to see.
-However, to make sure buyers don't confuse a test listing with an actual listing, certain conditions need to be met (see below).
+A test listing can come in handy if you want to preview your listing before posting it for everyone to see.
+However, to make sure buyers don't confuse a test listing with an actual listing, you need to meet certain conditions (see below).
 Standard listing fees apply to test listings.

-For test listings, be sure to follow all of these guidelines:
+For test listings, follow all of these guidelines:

 Use the Everything Else > Test Auctions category only.

-The word "test" has to appear in both the listing title and the listing description.
+The word "test" must appear in both the listing title and the listing description.